haydenliu/ml-book-d0693/content/pages/index.md

           Sequential learning, and how RNNs are well suited for it.
 You will solve two sequential learning problems: movie review sentiment analysis and text auto-generation.
-Transformer, a state-of-the-art sequential learning model, as a bonus section.
+A state-of-the-art model, Transformer, will be a bonus section.
         content_align: left
         actions: []
         actions_align: left